-Gay–straight student alliances or queer–straight student alliances are student-run and teacher-supported school-based groups that work to create welcoming, caring, respectful and safe spaces for students of diverse genders and sexual orientations (LGBTQ+) and their allies in schools.
-Essentially, GSAs or QSAs are designed to provide a safe space that respects diversity and fosters a sense of belonging.
-The purpose of a GSA or QSA is for students to meet, socialize and support one another as they discuss their feelings and experiences related to sexual orientation, gender identity, gender expression, and many other interests.
+GSA* is a general acronym used for any student-run and teacher-supported school-based club that works to create welcoming, caring, respectful and safe spaces for students of diverse genders and sexual orientations (LGBTQ2S+) and their allies in schools.
+Essentially, GSAs are designed to provide a safe space that respects diversity and fosters a sense of belonging.
+The purpose of a GSA is for students to meet, do fun activities, socialize and support one another in a way that is inclusive of diverse sexual orientations, gender identities, gender expressions, and many other interests.

 Importantly, GSAs/QSAs are a confidential space in which no assumptions are made about anyone’s sexual orientation or gender identity.

 Some members of a GSA may be sexual and gender minority students or teachers, while others may have sexual and gender minority friends or family and want to become supportive allies.
 As a result, assumptions about a person’s sexual orientation or gender identity (whether the person is perceived as heterosexual, bisexual, gay, lesbian, or trans) should never be made.
 Parental consent or notification is not required to participate in a GSA or QSA.
 In fact, “outing” students can place them at great risk.
 (For more information, see: GSAs and QSAs in Alberta Schools: A guide for teachers, Alberta Teachers’ Association)